Redocly/redocly-cli/docs/guides/hide-apis.md

 ## Overview

 In this tutorial, see how to maintain a single source of truth (SSOT) OpenAPI description.
-Once the definition is complete, generate an internal and an external version of the API.
+Once the API description is complete, generate an internal and an external version of the API.

 ```mermaid
 graph TD